twinkle1gupta/EncryptionProject/Encryption-project/README.md

 - Text file (.txt)
 - CSV, Excel File (.csv, xlsx)
 - PDF files with text only, which do not contain any kind of images, vectors, etc. (.pdf)

+---

+# Installation

+### requirements
+  - python3.6+
+  python modules listed:
+    - cryptography 39.0.1 (can be installed by requirements.txt)

+      ```pip install -r requirements.txt```
+    - webbrowser, windows, os, tkinter (inbuilt)

+  - Run main.py and you are ready to go!!